jsjung00/Deep-Exploration/data/authors/default.md

 I am a research scientist at Springtail.ai researching methods to improve transformer learning sample efficiency.

-While scalable learning algorithms are taking over, I believe that true intelligence arises when learning to generalize under the constraint of limited samples and so I am personally excited about sample efficient learning.
+While it seems like scalability is the only thing that matters, I believe that true intelligence arises when learning to generalize under the constraint of limited samples.
+Thus, I am personally excited by sample efficient learning.

 ---

 Previously I graduated from the University of Chicago, where I studied Computational Applied Math, Statistics, and Economics.
 During that time, I also studied machine learning theory and did machine learning research at the Toyota Technical Institute of Chicago.

-Personally, I am a firm advocate of a growth and learning mindset.
+I am a firm advocate of a growth and learning mindset.
 I am also a big believer in intuition- both in understanding and in explanation- and hope to share some of the things that I’ve learned here.

 ---